nvdaaddons/DevGuide/readme.md

 5. Inside the class, we wrote a method (function) called `script_doBeep`.
 This is an example of a script, a method that'll be run or executed when you press a command.
 Inside this script, we wrote `tones.beep(440, 1000)` to tell NVDA to sound a middle A tone for 1 second.
 In programming, a function can take arguments, or a set or parameters which tells the function what to do based on the given values (we'll meet them later).
 In fact, many methods you'll be writing, including our doBeep script takes one or more arguments.
 More on scripts later as we journey through the guide.
 6. Lastly, we wrote a simple dictionary (a collection) to store our command (script) bindings for our doBeep script.
 Here, we told NVDA to assign NVDA+A command for doBeep script.

 Save this file, then restart NVDA.
-Now whenever you press NvDA+A, you'll hear a middle A tone for 1 second.
+Now whenever you press NVDA+A, you'll hear a middle A tone for 1 second.
 Once you are comfortable with the add-on code and how it is laid out, you can delete the newly created .py file.

 ### I don't understand those above terms ###